 The EPA provided a formula for calculating the current drilling rate or intrusion rate when 40 CFR Part 194 was promulgated.
-The formula is as follows: number of holes drilled in the last 100 years times 10,000 years divided by the area of the Delaware Basin (23,102.1 km2) divided by 100 years (1897-1996, the year the CCA was submitted).
-Since shallow drilling events are of low consequence, only deep drilling events are applied to the formula.
+The formula is as follows: number of holes drilled in the last 100 years times 10,000 years divided by the area of the Delaware Basin (23,102.1 km) divided by 100 years (1897-1996, the year the CCA was submitted).
 The DBDSP uses all deep drilling events of any resource (potash, oil, gas, water, etc.) to calculate the drilling or intrusion rate.